build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 print(transcript_text)
 ```

-The provided code checks if a URL link is valid and then uses the *YouTubeTranscriptApi.get_transcript(video_id)* method to retrieve the YouTube transcript using the YouTube API.
+This code checks if a URL link is valid and then uses the *YouTubeTranscriptApi.get_transcript(video_id)* method to retrieve the YouTube transcript using the YouTube API.
 This method provides accurate and official captions associated with the video.

-## Part 3 - Summarizing and translating a transcript using ML models.
+## Part 3 - Summarizing and Translating a Transcript Using ML Models

 Now that we have the full transcript of the YouTube video, we can proceed to utilize open-source models for natural language processing tasks, such as summarization, translation, and more.
 These models will help us to extract valuable insights from the transcript.

-We will be using [Transformers](https://huggingface.co/docs/transformers/index) library from Hugging Face 🤗 .
+We will be using the [Transformers](https://huggingface.co/docs/transformers/index) library from Hugging Face 🤗.
 Hugging Face is a leading platform that specializes in natural language processing (NLP) and provides state-of-the-art models, tools, and libraries for building and deploying NLP applications.
-Transformers provides APIs and tools to easily for downloading  pretrained models.
-By using pretrained models, you can significantly reduce your compute costs, carbon footprint, and save valuable time and resources that would otherwise be required to train a model from scratch.
+Transformers provides APIs and tools to easily download  pretrained models.
+By using pretrained models, you can significantly reduce your compute costs and carbon footprint - and you can save valuable time and resources that would otherwise be required to train a model from scratch.

 Let's assume that English is not your first language, and you would like to translate the YouTube transcript to Spanish.
 To achieve this, we can utilize a pretrained machine learning model specifically designed for translation.
 Translation involves converting a sequence of text from one language to another.
 It is a task that can be formulated as a sequence-to-sequence problem.
 By leveraging a pretrained sequence-to-sequence translation model, we can effectively translate the YouTube transcript from English to Spanish.

 You can try different pretrained translation models by updating the *model_checkpoint* variable.
 Hugging Face offers a wide range of over [2,500 translation models](https://huggingface.co/models?pipeline_tag=translation&sort=trending) to choose from.
 These models cover various languages.

 Copy and run the code below.
-It may take up to a few minutes to complete it depending on the length of a transript.
+It may take a few minutes to complete, depending on the length of a transript.

 ```python
 from transformers import pipeline